Yooooran/MTDP/README.md

 &ensp;&ensp; evaluate_model()  # evaluate model performance
 # Generate Set-A and Set-B
 WARNING!!!
-Set-A and Set-B are already established, so before you try to generate new Set-A or Set-B, you should save data in folder "DataSet/source/Set-A" and "DataSet/source/Set-B" as a separate copy.
+Set-A and Set-B are already established, so before you try to generate new Set-A or Set-B, you should save data in folder "DataSet/source/Set-A" and "DataSet/source/Set-B" to another folder as a separate copy.
 If you start generation, the files in the folders below will be replaced.
 ---
 If you want to try to generate Set-A or Set-B, please run "DataSet/source/DataGenerator.py".
 The generated data will be saved in folder "DataSet/source/Set-A" and "DataSet/source/Set-B".<br>